raspberrypilearning/hamster-party-cam/software.md

 You'll need to be online to install packages.

 1. First, update and upgrade your system.
-You can do this by opening the **terminal** by clicking on the terminal icon:
+You can do this by opening a **terminal window** by clicking on the terminal icon:

   ![Terminal](images/terminal.png)